8pz/tradingview-indicators/README.md

 ### [supply and demand zones](https://github.com/8pz/tradingview-scripts/blob/main/scripts/supply%20and%20demand.pine):
-an copy of [aurora trading's supply and demand zones](https://whop.com/aurora-trading/?pass=prod_aIIc8AIh5rTk0). pretty much the same thing but missing a few features. will update as needed
+an copy of [aurora trading's supply and demand zones](https://whop.com/aurora-trading/?pass=prod_aIIc8AIh5rTk0). pretty much the same thing but missing a few features. (in development)

 ![image](https://github.com/8pz/tradingview-scripts/assets/70970973/a5e607a9-e4a8-4bb5-82f4-a3f1b23065fb)
 **WARNING:** ZONES DO NOT CURRENTLY UPDATE LIVE RIGHT NOW.
 PLEASE REFRESH YOUR PAGE TO GET UPDATED ZONES.
-WORKING ON A FIX SOON
+WORKING ON A FIX